halleewong/ScribblePrompt/MedScribble/README.md

 ```
 The scribble annotations (`scribble_X.npy`) for each annotator are stored as a 2x256x256 array where the 1st channel contains positive scribble (on the label) and the 2nd channel contains negative scribbles (on the background).

-See `Tutorial.ipynb` for a simple dataloader.
+See `tutorial.ipynb` for a simple dataloader and preview of the data.

 # Data Sources